jonluca/blog/_posts/2018-07-07-the-federalist-papers-author-identification-through-k-means-clustering.markdown

 ### Lexical Similarity - Punctuation

-This feature is fairly straightforward - we count the average number of times they use a semicolon, a colon, and a dash in their writing.
+This feature is also fairly straightforward - we count the average number of times they use a semicolon, a colon, and a dash in their writing.

 ### Syntactic Similarity